 Stanley Jones describes the differences he saw between the National Guard and the traditional Army.
 He shares an experience he had where officers were relieved and chaos and mistreatment ensued.
-He describes where the ballistic stations were located and a situation of a fuel bur in Busan that happened.
+He describes where the ballistic stations were located as well as a situation concerning a fuel dump in Busan.

 The Journey to Korea from England

-Tony White left Southampton, England and the ship had a steering problem in the Indian Ocean so they had to hit the rudder with a sledgehammer to steer.
-The ship diverted to Singapore.
-They also had to go to Hong Kong and then to Kure, Japan after enduring a typhoon.
-Tony White spent three weeks in Japan training and then went on to Korea.
+Tony White shares when he left Southampton, England, the ship experienced a steering problem in the Indian Ocean which resulted in hitting the rudder with a sledgehammer in order to steer.
+He remembers how the ship diverted to Singapore.
+He recalls they also journeyed to Hong Kong and then to Kure, Japan, after enduring a typhoon.
+He remembers how spent three weeks in Japan training and then went on to Korea.